 You could totally make your own bread dough to start.
 But why?
-I used a package of Pillsbury Simply Rustic French Bread dough to start out these muffins fast and easy.
+I used a package of Pillsbury refrigerated French Bread dough to start out these muffins fast and easy.

 I made small markings in the dough so I would know where to cut and to make sure all of the pieces were uniform in size.